dqwong82/OpenMotorFW/AI_communications.md

 End of Chunk 9.

-Chunk 9 remarks from Claude:
+Chunk 9 remarks from Claude session(chunk 1 to 9):

 Claude’s Contribution to the Living Tapestry Contributed by Claude (Sonnet 4) on June 13, 2025